franfran1920/caprichoslaser.com/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.113.0 =

+**Enhanced**

+* Don't show the "Enable enhanced measurement" switch until an account has been selected in the setup flow.
+See [#7784](https://github.com/google/site-kit-wp/issues/7784).
+* Hide "Change Metrics" when Key Metrics CTA appears on dashboard.
+See [#7740](https://github.com/google/site-kit-wp/issues/7740).
+* Add Analytics events for Enhanced Measurement features.
+See [#7723](https://github.com/google/site-kit-wp/issues/7723).
+* Update Enhanced Measurement switch to be enable-only.
+See [#7706](https://github.com/google/site-kit-wp/issues/7706).
+* Update Key Metrics selection panel design.
+See [#7704](https://github.com/google/site-kit-wp/issues/7704).
+* Consolidate feature flags used for Key Metrics.
+See [#7693](https://github.com/google/site-kit-wp/issues/7693).
+* Update "Enable enhanced measurement" banner to reduce the amount of times it hits the GA4 API.
+See [#7663](https://github.com/google/site-kit-wp/issues/7663).
+* Add Site Health info to display the available custom dimensions.
+See [#7639](https://github.com/google/site-kit-wp/issues/7639).
+* Implement gathering data state for custom dimensions.
+See [#7638](https://github.com/google/site-kit-wp/issues/7638).
+* Increase the number of Analytics properties that appear in Analytics setup/settings screens.
+See [#7635](https://github.com/google/site-kit-wp/issues/7635).
+* Add “Top categories by pageviews” key metric widget tile.
+See [#7607](https://github.com/google/site-kit-wp/issues/7607).
+* Add a "Most popular authors" Key Metric tile.
+See [#7605](https://github.com/google/site-kit-wp/issues/7605).
+* Add a "Top Recent Trending Pages" Key Metric tile.
+See [#7603](https://github.com/google/site-kit-wp/issues/7603).
+* Allow creation of custom Analytics dimensions via Key Metric tiles.
+See [#7601](https://github.com/google/site-kit-wp/issues/7601).
+* Add Analytics tag configuration to track custom dimensions for posts.
+See [#7600](https://github.com/google/site-kit-wp/issues/7600).
+* Allow users to create custom dimensions when selecting certain Key Metric widget tiles.
+See [#7599](https://github.com/google/site-kit-wp/issues/7599).
+* Add GA4 `availableCustomDimensions` module setting and relevant datastore infrastructure.
+See [#7598](https://github.com/google/site-kit-wp/issues/7598).
+* Update the predefined selection of Key Metrics for for news publishers.
+See [#7580](https://github.com/google/site-kit-wp/issues/7580).
+* Implement the "Most engaging pages" key metric widget tile.
+See [#7578](https://github.com/google/site-kit-wp/issues/7578).
+* Add a survey trigger to the "Enable enhanced measurement" banner.
+See [#7558](https://github.com/google/site-kit-wp/issues/7558).
+* Allow users to submit/save forms even when no changes have been made.
+See [#7533](https://github.com/google/site-kit-wp/issues/7533).
+* Remove accordion functionality the Key Metrics Selection Panel and update its design.
+See [#7464](https://github.com/google/site-kit-wp/issues/7464).
+* Add notification banners for Analytics Enhanced Measurement feature.
+See [#7461](https://github.com/google/site-kit-wp/issues/7461).
+* Add tooltip appearance delay for header icon buttons.
+See [#6520](https://github.com/google/site-kit-wp/issues/6520).

+**Fixed**

+* Fix bug that could cause UI flickering when setting up custom dimensions for Key Metric Widgets.
+See [#7739](https://github.com/google/site-kit-wp/issues/7739).
+* Fixed a bug that prevented displaying of field data unless all fields were available in the PageSpeed Insight widget.
+See [#7662](https://github.com/google/site-kit-wp/issues/7662).
+* Fix a bug that caused an error message for the User Input questions not to appear until after it is closed.
+See [#7543](https://github.com/google/site-kit-wp/issues/7543).
+* Implement the "Change Metrics" Feature Tour tooltip when widget is setup by another admin.
+See [#7346](https://github.com/google/site-kit-wp/issues/7346).
+* Fix a potential PHP warning due to missing properties in plugin update data.
+Props DaWolfey.
+See [#7086](https://github.com/google/site-kit-wp/issues/7086).

+= 1.111.1 =

+**Enhanced**

+* Add happiness tracking surveys for the Ad Blocking Recovery feature.
+See [#7686](https://github.com/google/site-kit-wp/issues/7686).

+= 1.111.0 =

+**Enhanced**

+* Add the "Top pages by returning visitors" Key Metric widget tile.
+See [#7584](https://github.com/google/site-kit-wp/issues/7584).
+* Create "Least engaging pages" key metric widget tile.
+See [#7579](https://github.com/google/site-kit-wp/issues/7579).
+* Add the "Visits per Visitor" Key Metric Widget.
+See [#7577](https://github.com/google/site-kit-wp/issues/7577).
+* Add "Visit Length" Key Metric tile.
+See [#7576](https://github.com/google/site-kit-wp/issues/7576).
+* Add a new "Pages per Visit" Key Metric tile.
+See [#7575](https://github.com/google/site-kit-wp/issues/7575).
+* Add datastore infrastructure for creating custom dimensions in GA4.
+See [#7574](https://github.com/google/site-kit-wp/issues/7574).
+* Add datapoint for creating an Analytics custom dimension.
+See [#7573](https://github.com/google/site-kit-wp/issues/7573).
+* Add tooltips with extra info to each Key Metrics tile.
+See [#7472](https://github.com/google/site-kit-wp/issues/7472).
+* Add the "Enable Enhanced Measurement" option to Analytics when creating an account.
+See [#7460](https://github.com/google/site-kit-wp/issues/7460).
+* Add the "Enable enhanced measurement" toggle to Analytics.
+See [#7459](https://github.com/google/site-kit-wp/issues/7459).
+* Change behaviour/visibility of Key Metric Widgets when their modules are disconnected.
+See [#7425](https://github.com/google/site-kit-wp/issues/7425).
+* Update the design of the CTA shown in the Key Metrics section when GA4 has been disconnected, for the cases where three or four GA4 widget tiles are present.
+See [#7278](https://github.com/google/site-kit-wp/issues/7278).
+* Remove Optimize from available Site Kit modules.
+See [#6469](https://github.com/google/site-kit-wp/issues/6469).

+**Fixed**

+* Fix a bug that prevented severe AdSense alerts from appearing in Site Kit Dashboard.
+See [#7559](https://github.com/google/site-kit-wp/issues/7559).

+= 1.110.0 =

+**Enhanced**

+* Update metrics used in the "Most engaged traffic source" tile.
+See [#7548](https://github.com/google/site-kit-wp/issues/7548).
+* Improve copy in "Change metrics" sidebar panel.
+See [#7467](https://github.com/google/site-kit-wp/issues/7467).
+* Create API endpoints and Redux store infrastructure for "Enable enhanced measurement" feature.
+See [#7458](https://github.com/google/site-kit-wp/issues/7458).
+* Ensure the Key Metrics navigation chip is correctly highlighted on page load.
+See [#7442](https://github.com/google/site-kit-wp/issues/7442).
+* Hide Key Metrics widget area when only one widget is present on the Shared Dashboard.
+See [#7435](https://github.com/google/site-kit-wp/issues/7435).
+* Remove experimental status/label from "Interaction to Next Paint" in PageSpeed Insights.
+See [#7065](https://github.com/google/site-kit-wp/issues/7065).
+* Remove option to connect Universal Analytics and update dashboard to show GA4 only.
+See [#6786](https://github.com/google/site-kit-wp/issues/6786).
+* Improve wording for permission errors to be consistent while setting up Site Kit or a module.
+See [#6662](https://github.com/google/site-kit-wp/issues/6662).

+**Fixed**

+* Ensure icon and link/button colors are shared.
+See [#7479](https://github.com/google/site-kit-wp/issues/7479).
+* Show a specific error message and a "Request access" CTA for Key Metrics widget tiles when they encounter a permissions error.
+See [#7465](https://github.com/google/site-kit-wp/issues/7465).
+* Ensure Analytics sharing settings work correctly when automatically switching to the GA4 dashboard view.
+See [#7417](https://github.com/google/site-kit-wp/issues/7417).
+* Fix console error thrown while using Site Kit in conjunction with Google Translate.
+See [#7121](https://github.com/google/site-kit-wp/issues/7121).

 = 1.109.0 =